Getting Started with Services to Decarcerated Patrons

 Accommodations

-This live webinar will be CART captioned in English (United States).
+This on-demand webinar is closed captioned in English (United States).

-If you have a physical or communication need that may affect your participation in this webinar, please contact us at plawebinars@ala.org or 800-545-2433 ext.
-5PLA (5752) at least two weeks prior to the webinar.
-Without prior notification of need, we may not be able to provide appropriate accommodations for the live event.
+If you have a physical or communication need that may affect your access to this on-demand webinar, please contact us at plawebinars@ala.org or 800-545-2433 ext.
+5PLA (5752) prior to registering so we can attempt to provide appropriate accommodations.

 Tech Requirements